-Finding that delicate balance of talkative vs. shy and high level vs. low level can be a challenge to do on the fly.
+Finding that delicate balance of talkative vs. shy and high level vs. low level can be challenging to do on the fly.
 Making students get up and move to another seat takes up time, and people get weirdly attached to their place once they’ve sat down.
 You’ll get some sighs and looks if you rearrange people into discussion groups after they’ve already settled in.

 However, making groups ahead of time presents its own difficulties.
 Invariably, you’ll have well thought out placings, and then there will be absent students and a surprise new student or two.
 Cue reshuffling the room.
 Especially frustrating?
-You’ve just rearranged everyone and that student you thought was absent walks in late.
+You’ve just rearranged everyone, and that student you thought was absent walks in late.

 Was that a sigh I just heard?

-I came up with a system that while initially took some prep work, made grouping students a breeze for the rest of the term.
+I came up with a system that, while initially took some prep work, made grouping students a breeze for the rest of the term.

 Setting Up Discussion Groups